 The Wellness Areas

-For us, it’s not about creating another program; it’s about empowering members of the community so that ALL might be well.
+For us, it's not about creating another community program; it's about empowering members of the Hamilton community so that ALL might Live Well Together.

 Welcome Inn promotes wellness in eight key areas:

 1966Herman Enns from Hamilton Mennonite Church had a vision to alleviate poverty in the North End of Hamilton.
 With the help of Mennonite Voluntary Service Workers who served as staff, Welcome Inn Community Centre began.

 1971Urban Renewal in the North End forced a move to a new location and in 1983 another move to 40 Wood Street East, a former Baptist Church where after many renovations and changes, Welcome Inn still operates.

 1981An evening Bible study group that had been meeting for years had their first Sunday morning worship service with Sunday School for kids.
 This marked the beginnings of Welcome Inn Church which operated until 2009.